 Because of his music education, Sébastien is the Music Director.
 He has classical training in music theory, as opposed to me being self-taught.
 So I handle logistics, engineering, mixing and mastering.
 Benjamin is our Graphic Designer.
 He also works as the Art Director for Konbini, a popular French media channel, and has made all the visuals for SODASOUND, like our logo and videos.

-I see some other people walking around the studio though.
+– I see some other people walking around the studio.
 Who are the rest of your team members at SODASOUND?

-What has it been like running a studio in Paris for the past eight years, when big studios are closing down and artists seem to prefer working at home?
+– What’s it been like running a studio in Paris for the past eight years when big studios are closing down?

 I think we set up SODASOUND at the most crucial point of the digital transition.
 It was 2011 and many big studios were still around, like Studio Grand Armée, Studios Ferber, Studio Davout, and Studio Plus XXX.
 Many of those have either closed or downsized now.
 But back when they were still here, we had to find a way to stand out.
 Our solution was to use social media to help our growth.
 So we had a little studio, but a nice Facebook page with a good online presentation, which many of the other studios didn’t have at that time.
 So from the outside, we may have looked impressive, and a lot of young customers came to us because of that.
 Also, because of our events and DJ friends, we particularly got clients who wanted mastering services.
 So we became good at that, and people came to respect us for it.

-But how did you manage financially if you still had to compete with the big studios?
-Those places charge a lot to cover their expenses, so how were you able to earn money when you couldn’t charge the same rates as them?
+– How did you manage financially if you still had to compete with the big studios, but couldn’t charge the same rates as them?